rdlauer/articles/kinvey/mobile-app-tutorial/part2.md

-# Step-by-Step Guide to Building a Web, Mobile, and Chat App - Part Two
+# Step-by-Step Guide to Building a Web, Mobile, and Chat App: Part Two

 As we covered in part one of this series, apps today are more than just web or mobile.
-They are more complicated than ever before, with more capabilities (and opportunities) that we could have envisioned just a few short years ago.
+They are more complicated than ever before, with more capabilities (and opportunities) than we could have envisioned even just a few short years ago.

-But Kinvey Studio is here to offer some clarity, and enable web and mobile developers to create those engaging experiences your users have come to expect.
+But Progress Kinvey and Kinvey Studio are here to offer some clarity, and enable web and mobile developers to create those engaging experiences your users have come to expect.

 So part two (that's today!) is where we dive into the web side of our car dealer app.